 Augmented reality and the future of automotive retail

-The UK currently accounts for 19% of new cars registered in the EU (that’s approximately 2.7 million cars) and, despite the strong UK market, growing political and economic uncertainty has meant that car dealerships are having to innovate to grab the attention of savvy digital consumers who have a wealth of tools at their disposal to shop around for the best deals.
+In 2019 2.9 million new vehicles were registered in the UK and, despite the strong UK market, growing political and economic uncertainty has meant that car dealerships are having to innovate to grab the attention of savvy digital consumers who have a wealth of tools at their disposal to shop around for the best deals.

-With this in mind, and with our upcoming presence at the Dealership of the Future Conference, we wanted to focus in on how AR (augmented reality) is starting to shape automotive retail by exploring 3 key areas that could provide car dealerships with that all-important competitive edge.
+With this in mind, we wanted to focus in on how AR (augmented reality) is shaping automotive retail and the car showroom by exploring 3 key areas that could provide car dealerships with that all-important competitive edge.

 1. Educating customers better